Varespladib: Intravenous varespladib

 Snakebite envenomation can cause local tissue damage, with edema, hemorrhage, myonecrosis, and systemic toxic responses, including organ failure.
 In an early report on inhibition of snake venom toxicities, varespladib, and its orally bioavailable prodrug methyl-varespladib (LY333013) showed strong inhibition of 28 types of svPLA2s from six continents.
 Varespladib treatment exerted a significant inhibitory effect on snake venom PLA_{2} both in vitro and in vivo.
-Hemorrhage and myonecrosis initiated by D. acuts, A. halys, N. atra, and B. multicinctus in an animal model were significantly reversed by varespladib.
+Hemorrhage and myonecrosis initiated by D. acuts, G. halys, N. atra, and B. multicinctus in an animal model were significantly reversed by varespladib.
 Furthermore, edema in gastrocnemius muscle was also attenuated.
 The sPLA2 inhibitor, LY315920 (varespladib sodium), and its orally bioavailable prodrug, LY333013 (varespladib methyl) were highly effective in preventing lethality following experimental envenoming by M. fulvius in a porcine animal model.

 Considering that some of the toxins of snake venoms are enzymes, the search for low molecular weight enzyme inhibitors that could be safely administered immediately after a snakebite re-focused scientists' attention on varespladib.
 Its ability to neutralize the enzymatic and toxic activities of three isolated PLA2 toxins (from medically important snakes found in different region around the world) of structural groups I (pseudexin) and II (crotoxin B and myotoxin I) was evaluated.
 The results obtained showed that varespladib was able to neutralize the in vitro cytotoxic and in vivo myotoxic activities of purified PLA2s of both the structural group I (pseudexin) and II (myotoxin-I and crotoxin B), however further detailed analysis are needed.
 Varespladib also effectively inhibited the non-enzymatic myotoxic activity of the snake venom PLA2-like protein (MjTX-II).
 Co-crystallization of varespladib with MjTX-II toxin revealed that the compound binds to a hydrophobic channel of the protein.
 Such interaction blocks fatty acids binding, thus inhibiting allosteric activation of the toxin.
 This leads to the toxin losing its ability to disrupt cell membranes.

 In 2019, the U.S. Food and Drug Administration (FDA) designated varespladib orphan drug status for its potential to treat snakebite, without being FDA approved for Orphan Indication.